IBM/mlmonitor/mlmonitor/README.md

 }
 ```

-The JSON file uses the following nommenclature:
+The JSON file uses the following nomenclature:

 ```
 {